Velupillai Prabhakaran: Eelam War I

-The LTTE by the 1980s operated in more attacks against police and military forces.
-On 23 July 1983, the LTTE ambushed an army patrol and killed 13 Sri Lankan soldiers in Thirunelveli, Sri Lanka.
-As a response to this were one of the worst government sponsored anti-Tamil riots held (the event known as Black July) resulting in the destruction of Tamil houses and shops and deaths of hundreds of Tamils and making over 150,000 Tamils homeless.
-As a result of the riots several Tamils joining the LTTE and the LTTE marked the beginning of the Eelam War I. With Prabhakaran being the most wanted man in Sri Lanka, he had said in 1984, "I would prefer to die in honour rather than being caught alive by the enemy."
+By the early 1980s, the LTTE carried out more attacks against police and military forces.
+On 23 July 1983, Prabhakaran led LTTE cadres in an ambush on an army patrol that killed 13 Sri Lankan soldiers in Thirunelveli, Sri Lanka.
+The response to this was the worst government sponsored anti-Tamil pogrom(the event known as Black July) resulting in the deaths of thousands of Tamil civilians, and destruction of Tamil homes and shops, leaving over 150,000 Tamils homeless.
+As a result, thousands of Tamil youth began joining the LTTE, which officially marked the beginning of Eelam War I. With Prabhakaran being the most wanted man in Sri Lanka, he had said in 1984, "I would prefer to die in honour rather than being caught alive by the enemy."
 Prabhakaran held his first speech on 4 August 1987 at the Suthumalai Amman temple in front of over 100,000 people explaining the position of the LTTE.
 This speech is seen as a historic turning point in the Sri Lankan Tamil nationalism.
 In the same year, Asiaweek compared Prabhakaran to revolutionary Che Guevara, while Newsweek called him "the stuff of legend".